Mavi Marmara: Why did Israel stop the Gaza flotilla?

 In September 2010, a UN Human Rights Council report said Israel's military broke international laws, that the action by commandos, which left nine dead, was "disproportionate" and "betrayed an unacceptable level of brutality".
 Israel rejected the report as "biased" and "one-sided".

-Israel and Turkey held their own inquiries into the raid, submitting the findings to an international panel set up by the UN, chaired by a former New Zealand Prime Minister, Sir Geoffrey Palmer, and including an Israeli member and Turkish member.
+Israel and Turkey held their own inquiries, submitting the findings to an international panel set up by the UN, chaired by a former New Zealand Prime Minister, Sir Geoffrey Palmer, and including an Israeli member and Turkish member.

 Turkey's report, drawn up by government officials, accused Israeli commandos of "excessive, brutal and pre-meditated" conduct.
 It concluded their action boarding the Mavi Marmara was "unlawful" and breached human rights.
 Results of post-mortem examinations had earlier suggested a total of 30 bullets were found in the bodies of the dead activists, including one who had been shot four times in the head.
 The Turkish panel also deemed the Gaza blockade "unlawful".